-Check your PAYE tax code and ask HMRC to correct any errors.
+Check your PAYE tax code and ask HMRC to correct any errors. exemption, otherwise HMRC will designate the property that you occupy for the majority of your time as your main residence.

-If you own a trading company, you can reduce the CGT payable on a future sale by spreading the shares between yourself and your spouse.
+6 If you own a trading company, you can reduce the CGT payable on a future sale by spreading the shares between yourself and your spouse.
 If you both hold at least 5% of the ordinary share capital for at least the 12 months before the sale, and are a director or company secretary for the company or employed by it, you should both qualify for entrepreneurs' relief on any gains made when the company is sold.
 This relief applies a reduced rate of CGT of 10% to the first £10 million of gains made during each person's lifetime.

-If your income is more than £60,000, and you or your partner receive child benefit, you will be subject to a tax charge to claw back the full amount of benefit.
+T If your income is more than £60,000, and you or your partner receive child benefit, you will be subject to a tax charge to claw back the full amount of benefit.
 If your income lies between £50,000 and £60,000, the child benefit tax charge will be equivalent to 1% of the child benefit for every £100 of income over £50,000.
 The tax charge applies to the higher earner, whoever receives the benefit.
 To avoid the tax charge, you can either elect to stop receiving the benefit if your income is expected to be over £60,000 (while maintaining your entitlement), or reduce your income below £50,000.

-Check your PAYE tax code.
+8 Check your PAYE tax code.
 Many PAYE tax codes are incorrect when issued.
 HMRC may have included an estimate of your savings or investment income, based on the amounts received in an earlier year.
 Including this income in your code means you will pay tax on it earlier than if it was assessed through your self-assessment tax return.
 You can ask HMRC to remove this estimated income, and correct any other errors, through your online personal tax account.

-If your marriage is permanently breaking up, aim to divide up the valuable assets, such as shares and land, as soon as possible.
+9 If your marriage is permanently breaking up, aim to divide up the valuable assets, such as shares and land, as soon as possible.
 If you complete any such asset swaps in the tax year in which you separate from your spouse, you will not have to pay CGT based on the market value of those items.
 If you delay until the next tax year, the tax charge could be painful.
 (See also Tip 12.)